clocklimited/Darkroom-api/BACKEND_DOCUMENTATION.md

 ## MongoDB

 Using the mongo backend requires MongoDB >4.
-Simply provide the database url in the config and set the backend to `mongo`.
+Simply provide the database URL in the config and set the backend to `mongo`.

 ## S3

-You can use an S3-compatible backend.
+You can use any S3-compatible backend.

-In the config, set the backend to S3, and provide the necessary information.
+In the config, set the backend to `S3`, and provide the necessary information.

 The permissions your key requires are:
  - ListBucket